oliviercreurer/compass/README.md

 __*Sequencing*__

 Compass' sequencer moves through commands of your choosing that trigger different functions.
-Use commands to:
+Use commands to, for example:

 - manipulate the sequence's clock or jump to a random step
 - dynamically change your loop length
 - push the two record/playback heads to different positions in your loop or sync them back up
 - alter the rate and direction of each record/playback head independently
-- etc.

 Compass' audio buffers and its sequencer each have their own sense of time in order to facilitate experimentation.